 Students' views and engagement are a critical part of successful and effective inclusion.
-Each student on the SEND register has an Individual Learning Plan or Early Help Plan and they are invited to collaborate with the SENDCo and parents and carers in the writing and reviewing of these.
+Each student on the SEND register has an Individual Learning Plan and they are invited to collaborate with the SENDCo and parents and carers in the writing and reviewing of these.

 At all stages of the graduated response - assess, plan, do, review - students with SEND are encouraged to set targets and are invited to evaluate the interventions.
-Students on an Early Help Plan are invited to participate in review meetings.